Analytic Nullstellens\"atze and the model theory of valued fields: Nullstellens atze for Restricted Power Series

 \begin{lemma} Let $\mathcal O$ be a valuation ring of $K$ and $\Delta$ be a convex subgroup of its value group.
 Then $\mathcal O$ is real iff the valuation ring of the $\Delta$-specialization of~$(K,\mathcal O)$ is real. \end{lemma}

 Suppose $K$ is formally real (equivalently, has a real valuation ring).
 Let $H_K$ be the {\it real holomorphy ring}\/ of $K$, that is, the intersection of all real valuation rings of $K$.
 Sch\"ul\-ting~\cite{Schuelting} showed that $H_K$ is the subring of~$K$ generated by the elements~$\frac{1}{1+f}$ where~$f$ is a sum of squares in $K$: $f=g_1^2+\cdots+g_n^2$~($g_i\in K$); alternatively, $H_K$ consists of all $h\in K$ such that for some $n$, both $n+h$ and~$n-h$ are a sum of squares in $K$.
-For a subring $R$ of $K$, the subring $H_KR$ of $K$ generated by $H_K$ and~$R$ is the intersection of all real valuation rings of $K$ containing~$R$~\cite[Lem\-ma~1.12]{Becker}.
+(Here as everywhere in this paper, $n$ denotes a natural number.)
+For a subring $A$ of $K$, the subring $H_KA$ of $K$ generated by $H_K$ and~$A$ is the intersection of all real valuation rings of $K$ containing~$A$~\cite[Lem\-ma~1.12]{Becker}.

-\begin{lemma} Let $\sigma\colon R\to L$ be a ring morphism to a formally real field where $R$ is a regular integral domain with fraction field $K$.
-Let $f,g\in R$.
+\begin{lemma} Let $\sigma\colon A\to L$ be a ring morphism to a formally real field where $A$ is a regular integral domain with fraction field $K$.
+Let $f,g\in A$.
 Then